Skip Navigation

 2. Enter the dollar amount you would like to transfer.

-3. Select your desired source of funds as the “From” account.
+3. Select your desired funding source as the From account.

-5. Verify the transfer details and click the Transfer button to initiate the transfer.
+5. Verify the transfer details and select Transfer to initiate the transfer.

 How do I purchase an investment for my Retirement Portfolio?

-Note: Manual trading is disabled for Managed IRAs.
-The system handles all buying and selling for you.
+Manual trading is available for Self-Directed IRAs only.
+If you have a Managed IRA, Stash handles buying and selling for you.

 1. Decide what investment you would like to purchase.

-2. Tap into the investment and tap the blue Invest button.
+2. Tap into the investment and tap Invest.

 3. Enter the amount you wish to invest.

-6. Verify the details and tap the Invest button to initiate the investment.
+6. Verify the details and tap Invest to initiate the investment.

 1. Decide what investment you would like to purchase.

-2. Click on the investment and click the blue Invest button.
+2. Click on the investment and click Invest.

 4. Select your Retirement Portfolio as the location for your investment.

-5. Enter the amount you wish to invest and click the blue Continue button.
+5. Enter the amount you wish to invest and click Continue.

 6. Verify the details and click Confirm to initiate the investment.

-How do I turn on or edit the Auto-Stash contributions for my Retirement Portfolio?
+How do I turn on or edit Auto-Stash contributions for my Retirement Portfolio?

-Use this link for detailed guidance for everything Auto-Stash!
-This will walk you through how to set or edit your Auto-Stash amount and frequency.
+Use this link for detailed guidance on Auto-Stash.
+It explains how to set or edit your Auto-Stash amount and frequency.

-Note: If you have a Managed IRA, you do not need to manually sell investments.
-Simply request a withdrawal, and the system will automatically sell the correct mix of assets for you.
+If you have a Managed IRA, you do not need to manually sell investments.
+If you request a withdrawal, Stash will sell the appropriate mix of assets for you.

 1. Navigate to your retirement portfolio or use this link.

-You must complete this process for each individual investment you wish to sell.
-These funds will be available to withdraw on the next business day.
+You must complete this process for each investment you wish to sell.
+After trades settle, funds are generally available to withdraw on the next business day.

 How do I transfer funds from my Stash Retirement Portfolio?